 Patent systems aim to promote innovation and economic growth, by stimulating both the creation of new knowledge and diffusion of that knowledge (high evidence, high agreement).
 National patent systems, as institutions, play a central role in theories on national innovation systems (high evidence, strong agreement).
-Patent systems are usually instituted to promote innovation and economic growth (Nelson and Mazzoleni 1996; Machlup and Penrose 1950; Encaoua et al. 2006).
-Some countries explicitly refer to this purpose in their law or legislation - for instance, the US Constitution states the purpose of the US IP rights system to "promote the progress of science and useful arts".
+Patent systems are usually instituted to promote innovation and economic growth (Machlup and Penrose 1950; Nelson and Mazzoleni 1996; Encaoua et al. 2006).
+Some countries explicitly refer to this purpose in their law or legislation - for instance, the US Constitution states the purpose of the US IP rights system to 'promote the progress of science and useful arts'.
 Patent systems aim to reach their goals by trying to strike a balance between the creation of new knowledge and diffusion of that knowledge (Scotchmer and Green 1990; Devlin 2010; Anadon et al. 2016b).
-They promote the creation of new knowledge (e.g. technological inventions) by providing a temporary, exclusive right to the holder of the patent, thus providing incentives to develop such new knowledge and helping parties to justify investments in research and development.
-They promote the diffusion of this new knowledge via the detailed disclosure of the invention in the patent publication, and by enabling a 'market for knowledge' via the trading of patents and the issuance of licenses (Arora et al. 2004).
-Although IP protections provide incentives to invest in innovation, they have the double effect of restricting the use of new knowledge by raising prices or blocking follow-on innovation (Stiglitz 2008; Wallerstein et al. 1993).
-National patent systems, as institutions, feature prominently in models and theories of National Innovation Systems (Edquist 1997; Klein Woolthuis et al. 2005).
+They promote the creation of new knowledge (e.g., technological inventions) by providing a temporary, exclusive right to the holder of the patent, thus providing incentives to develop such new knowledge and helping parties to justify investments in R&D. They promote the diffusion of this new knowledge via the detailed disclosure of the invention in the patent publication, and by enabling a 'market for knowledge' via trading patents and issuing licences (Arora et al. 2004).
+Although IP protections provide incentives to invest in innovation, they can also restrict the use of new knowledge by raising prices or blocking follow-on innovation (Wallerstein et al. 1993; Stiglitz 2008).
+As institutions, national patent systems feature prominently in models and theories of national innovation systems (Edguist 1997; Klein Woolthuis et al. 2005).

 The degree to which patent systems actually promote innovation is subject to debate.
 Patent protection has been found to have a positive impact on R&D activities in patent-intensive industries, but this effect was found to be conditional on access to finance (Maskus et al. 2019).
-Patents are believed to be especially important to facilitate innovation in selected areas like pharmaceuticals, where investments in developments and clinical trials are high, imitation costs are low, and there is often a 1:1 relationship between a patent and a product, referred to as a "discrete" product industry (Cohen et al. 2000).
-At the same time, there is an increasing body of theoretical and empirical literature that suggests that the proliferation of patents also discourages innovation (medium evidence, low agreement).
-Theoretical contributions note that a too stringent appropriability regime may greatly limit the diffusion of advanced technological knowledge and eventually block the development of differentiated technological capabilities within an industry, in what is called an 'appropriability trap' (Edquist 1997; Klein Woolthuis et al. 2005).
-There has been a long-standing debate on the impact of patents and other IP rights on innovation and economic development (Hall and Helmers 2019; Machlup 1958).
-Jaffe and Lerner (2004) and Bessen & Meurer (2009) highlight how IP rights also hamper innovation in a variety of ways.
-Other more specific contributions in the literature focus on specific factors.
-For example, Shapiro (2001) discusses patent thickets, where overlapping sets of patent rights mean that those seeking to commercialize new technology, need to obtain licenses from multiple patentees.
-Heller and Eisenberg (1998) argue that a 'tragedy of the anticommons' is likely to emerge when too many parties obtain the right to exclude others from using fragmented and overlapping pieces of knowledge, with al. (2007) describe the damaging effects of extreme business strategies employing patents, such as
+Patents are believed to be especially important to facilitate innovation in selected areas such as pharmaceuticals, where investments in developments and clinical trials are high, imitation costs are low, and there is often a one-to-one relationship between a patent and a product, referred to as a 'discrete' product industry (Cohen et al. 2000).
+At the same time, an increasing body of theoretical and empirical literature suggests that the proliferation of patents also discourages innovation (medium evidence, low agreement).
+Theoretical contributions note that a appropriability regime that is too stringent may greatly limit the diffusion of advanced technological knowledge and eventually block the development of differentiated technological capabilities within an industry, in what is called an 'appropriability trap' (Edquist 1997; Klein Woolthuis et al. 2005).
+There has been a long-standing debate on the impact of patents and other IP rights on innovation and economic development (Machlup 1958; Hall and Helmers 2019).
+Jaffe and Lerner (2004) and Bessen and Meurer (2009) highlight how IP rights also hamper innovation in a variety of ways.
+Other contributions in the literature focus on more specific factors.
+For example, Shapiro (2001) discusses 'patent thickets', where overlapping sets of patent rights mean that those seeking to commercialise new technology need to obtain licences from multiple patentees.
+Heller and Eisenberg (1998) argue that a 'tragedy of the anticommons' is likely to emerge when too many parties obtain the right to exclude others from using fragmented and overlapping pieces of knowledge - ultimately leading to no one having the privilege of using the results of biomedical research.
+Reitzig et al. (2007) describe the damaging effects of extreme business strategies employing patents, such as 'patent trolling'.